syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-One-Variable.md

 {% endhighlight %}

-####In this case your value of chi-square—again, X-squared in the printout—is much smaller: 6.4717.
+####In this case your value of chi-square again, X-squared in the printout is much smaller: 6.4717.
 With three degrees of freedom, that gives a probability value of .09079, which does not exceed the standard cut-off of 0.5.
 You can therefore conclude that your sample’s eye color proportions do not differ significantly from those of the general population.